kimmyd70/cookie-stand/README.md

     - header and footer created in stand-alone (prototype) functions
     - put in CSS proper spacing and gridlines (css reset wipes them out)

+## Lab 08

+5. finish styling
+    - "just a hint of fishy goodness"
+    - Pat is requesting your assistance in the design of the documents, color scheme, fonts, and any additional images for the public facing site
+    - colorful, eye-catching, readable, useful, and informative
+    - A custom Google font for highlights

+    - A specified standard sans-serif web font for data (such as Arial, Verdana, or Helvetica)

+    - A specified standard serif web font for text (such as Georgia, Times, etc.)

+    - Specified different font colors for all three font usages

+    - ### (Lab 06) A background color for the default page background (make sure font colors have good contrast and are readable on this background)

+    - A different background color for elements such boxes and tables (so make sure the font colors contrast against this well, too!)

+    - Anything else you’d like to add related to style.

+    - But remember: simplicity, clarity, and consistency are good things in design.
+    - Be thoughtful about layout and overall organization of the page.

+    - Include all of the typical stuff that you’ll find on the home page of a business: **locations, hours, contact information, some text about how awesome the business is, etc.**

 ## Problem Domain
 Your friend Pat has come up with a business idea by combining two signature Seattle icons: Pat has developed a recipe for a coffee-time confection called Salmon Cookies.
 These cookies made into the shape of a salmon that has just a hint of fishy goodness.